Quasi-symbolic Semantic Geometry over Transformer-based Variational AutoEncoder: Limitations

 \section{Limitations}

-\textbf{1.} Limitation of data source: this work only focused on explanatory sentences, such as atomic sentences.
-Whether the semantic separability of other corpora emerges over latent space is not explored. \textbf{2.} Role-content clusters overlapping: the geometric analysis indicates that the role-content regions still have significant overlapping, so we can propose a new task, naming ``sentence semantic disentanglement'', which is how we can better separate/disentangle the semantic features to provide better localisation or composition behaviour over distributional semantic spaces in Computational Linguistics.
+\textbf{1.} Limitation of data source: this work only focused on explanatory sentences.
+Whether the semantic separability of other corpora emerges over latent space is not explored. \textbf{2.} Role-content clusters overlapping: the geometric analysis indicates that the role-content regions still have significant overlapping over distributional spaces.
+Therefore, a new potential task can be how we can better separate/disentangle the semantic features (role-content) to provide better localisation or composition behaviour over distributional semantic spaces in the Computational Linguistics domain, further assisting downstream tasks, such as Natural Language Reasoning, Compositional Generalisation, etc. \textbf{3.} Large Language Models: this paper only investigates the BERT-GPT2 architecture based on the current state-of-the-art language VAE (Optimus).
+The larger decoder is out of the scope of this work and needs to be investigated in the future.